Mary Norwood: 2017 Atlanta mayoral election

 Norwood filed to run in the 2017 Atlanta mayoral election in October 2016.
 Similar to the 2009 race, she has called for increased transparency in the municipal government, along with various additions to Atlanta's public transportation systems.
 According to the Norwood campaign website, her campaign is focused broadly on four issues: safety, transparency, sustainability, and prosperity.
 Norwood was initially considered the frontrunner in the race due to her strong performance in the 2009 runoff and her history of being elected city-wide.

 The race attracted significant attention due to Norwood's status as an independent politician and the fact that, if elected, she would have been the first white mayor of Atlanta since Sam Massell in 1974.
 Several of Norwood's opponents and the Georgia Democratic Party attempted to portray her as a Republican.

 In the first round of voting held November 7, Norwood came in second place with 20,144 votes.
 She advanced to a runoff with city councilor Keisha Lance Bottoms, who was endorsed by mayor Kasim Reed.
 Norwood and Bottoms participated in multiple debates and forums during the runoff campaign, and Norwood was endorsed by former candidates Cathy Woolard and Ceasar Mitchell and former Mayor Shirley Franklin.
 During the runoff campaign, Bottoms made an issue of Norwood's use of the word "thug" in comments she made before a Young Republicans meeting in 2009.

+Norwood again sought to court LGBT voters, and was endorsed ahead of the runoff by the LGBT organization Georgia Equality.

 Norwood lost to Keisha Lance Bottoms by 759 votes in the runoff on December 5.
 As in 2009, Norwood initially asked for a recount and refused to concede on election night.
 A recount later took place on December 14, but failed to give Norwood the edge.
 She eventually decided to not further contest the election results and conceded the race on December 21.

-Support for 2020 Election Lawsuit
+2020 presidential election lawsuit affidavit

-Norwood signed an affidavit, notarized on November 29, 2020, that was included "in a lawsuit intended to invalidate Georgia's 16 electoral college votes" for then President-Elect Joe Biden.
+Norwood signed an affidavit (notarized on November 29, 2020) in support of the plaintiffs in Pearson v.
+Kemp, a lawsuit that sought to invalidate Georgia's 16 electoral college votes that had been cast for then-president-elect Joe Biden as part of Republican-led attempts to overturn the 2020 United States presidential election.

-Education

-Mary Norwood attended Sweet Briar College, is a graduate of Emory University, and has been an Atlanta resident for 35 years.
-Her husband, Dr. Felton Norwood, was a pediatrician at Piedmont Hospital for more than 30 years.
-She was born in Augusta, Georgia.